coreyoconnor/sway-gnome/README.md

 # Installation

-import as a nixos module:
+1. import as a nixos module:

 EG: https://github.com/coreyoconnor/home-hive/blob/main/modules/default.nix#L25

+2. You must add `include /etc/sway/config.d/*` to your sway config

 Use the `nixos-25.05` branch for NixOS 25.05.